bongaquino/k8s-secupi-gateway/infra-aws/route53/README.md

 - Make sure to replace the example IP addresses and DNS records with your actual values.
 - The TTL for all records is configurable through the `ttl` variable, defaulting to 300 seconds (5 minutes).
 - Records are only created if their corresponding variable has values (empty lists/maps will not create records).
-- For CNAME records, the key should be the subdomain name (e.g., "api" for api.bongaquino.co.kr) and the value should be the target domain.
+- For CNAME records, the key should be the subdomain name (e.g., "api" for api.example.com) and the value should be the target domain.